 Coconut syrup can be further processed to make coconut sugar, coconut candy, coconut wine, coconut sap juice and coconut vinegar.

 Coconut vinegar can also be made from coconut water and is a popular ingredient in Asian cuisine.

 This is the liquid found in green coconuts of between 6-10 months old.

 The taste changes according to the age of the coconut; the older the sweeter.

 Coconut water is very hydrating and nutritious.
 It contains electrolytes, important minerals such as magnesium, potassium and calcium which are essential for the balance of fluids in our body.

-Older coconuts also contain water.
-You can usually still drink it, but it can become more acidic and is less nutritious than water from young coconuts.
+Older coconuts also contain some water.
+You can usually still drink it, but it can become acidic and it’s much less nutritious than water from young coconuts.

 Very young coconuts contain only water.
 When the coconut is about 7 months old it starts to form soft meat known as coconut jelly.
 It’s very tender and tasty.

 When the coconut matures, the jelly becomes thicker and eventually becomes hard, crunchy coconut meat.

 Accounting for the majority of uses of coconut, this part of the fruit forms the base for a large variety of products.